intelsdi-x/snap-plugin-collector-dbi/README.md

 - Access to database (currently the following SQL Drivers are supported: **MySQL**, **PostgreSQL**)

 ### Installation
+#### Download the plugin binary:

+You can get the pre-built binaries for your OS and architecture from the plugin's [GitHub Releases](https://github.com/intelsdi-x/snap-plugin-collector-dbi/releases) page.
+Download the plugin from the latest release and load it into `snapd` (`/opt/snap/plugins` is the default location for Snap packages).

 #### To build the plugin binary: